 Find the latest global PR and communications jobs from the Holmes Report.
 From internships to account executives or directors.
 See all our PR jobs here.

 The Holmes Report's editorial series published in collaboration with partners.

-The agency also sustained its remarkable pace of growth last year, growing 33% to £3.4m in fee income, with profits up 60% to £900k, from its 47-person staff base.
-Both Carr and Gordon-Macintosh continue to manage the growth well, focusing on ‘fame, fortune and fun’ in a bid to keep staff and clients happy.
-Unsurprisingly, there has been expansion of its senior ranks, along with a smart 50% investment in new digital consultancy OneFifty.
+Both Carr and Gordon-Macintosh continue to manage the growth well, alongside Adrian Chitty (client service director) and creative head Gavin Lewis, focusing on ‘fame, fortune and fun’ in a bid to keep staff and clients happy.
+Unsurprisingly, there has been continued expansion in the senior ranks, with new director-level hires in Seb Dilleyston and Anna Terrell.